derekburgess/jaws/docs/storage/repositories.md

 inactive captures, and unsupported schema state without exposing Neo4j exception types to application code.

+## Database runtime adapter

+`Neo4jDatabaseRuntime` owns the two small graph operations needed before a repository bundle is available. `probe` validates an exact database round trip; `ensure_local_perspective` idempotently seeds the capture host IP plus the legacy `YOU ARE HERE` ownership label after migrations complete.
+The address is passed as a query parameter and an empty database or IP is rejected before opening a session.

+Legacy command utilities retain connection-error reporting and schema-migration coordination, but own no query text or direct session calls.
+All executable Cypher now lives under `jaws/storage`, enforced across the complete runtime tree by the architecture test.

 ## EnrichmentRepository

 `EnrichmentRepository` owns the IP inventory count, deterministic pending-address order,